clojurists-together/clojuriststogether.org/resources/markdown/open-source.md

 The Clojurists Together committee evaluates projects based on the following criteria:

-* Project needs - What is the project wanting to do with the money?
+- Project needs - What is the project wanting to do with the money?
 A clear plan for the money's usage is more compelling than 'Bugfixes and improvements'.
-* Community usage - An open source project that has 10,000 users is more likely to be funded than one with 10.
+- Community usage - An open source project that has 10,000 users is more likely to be funded than one with 10.
-* Current funding - Clojurists Together wants to fund open source projects that are important to the ecosystem, and may be underfunded.
+- Current funding - Clojurists Together wants to fund open source projects that are important to the ecosystem, and may be underfunded.
 If you're making seven figures/year from your project then it may not make the cut.
+- Previous funding - If Clojurists Together has recently funded your project then it may be weighted slightly lower than it would have otherwise, so that we fund a variety of projects.
+Please don't let this discourage you from applying though, we don't disallow projects from being funded again.
-* Member comments - Each funding cycle, we solicit comments and preferences from members on what they see as priorities.
+- Member comments - Each funding cycle, we solicit comments and preferences from members on what they see as priorities.
 Comments from higher tier members get more weight.
-* Track record of the person applying - Are they established in the community, have they got a history of contributing to the community?
+- Track record of the person applying - Are they established in the community, have they got a history of contributing to the community?
 This doesn't mean you need five years of contributions before you're considered, but if you have one week of history then it may weigh against you.

 ## Selecting Projects

 1. In every funding cycle, we look at the funds that we have available, and decide how many projects we will be able to fund for that cycle.
 2. Each committee member reviews the projects and weighs them against the criteria above.
 3. Each committee member ranks the projects in order of preference
 4. The winning projects are selected by [Multi-Winner Ranked Choice Voting](http://www.fairvote.org/multi_winner_rcv_example)

 We will then publish a list of all the projects that applied, along with the voting results.
 The voting results redact all but the top 5 projects.